roots/bud/sources/@repo/markdown-kit/readme/partials/what.md

 ### Features

-- Zero config by default (seriously, you don&rsquo;t even _need_ a config file).
+- Zero config by default.
+[Example codesandbox](https://codesandbox.io/s/github/roots/bud/tree/main/examples/basic).
 - Modular by design.
 Use only what you need.
-- Easily implementable multi-compiler support.
+- Multi-compiler support.
 - Heckin&rsquo; fast.
-- Luxury dev tooling including semi-automated dependency management.
+- Lux developer tooling and semi-automated dependency management.
-- Supports configuration with TypeScript.
+- Support for configuration files authored with TypeScript, JSON, YML, CJS and ESM.
+- Support for CDNs like skypack and unpkg.
+[See documentation on using remote sources](https://bud.js.org/guides/general-use/remote-sources).
+- Support for outputting Ecmascript modules (experimental).
+[See documentation on using ESM output](https://bud.js.org/guides/general-use/esmodules).
 - Customizable and extensible.
 Add new features.
 Swap our core components with your own.

-### Comparison

-{{>comparison}}